Sever’s Disease

 What Is Sever’s Disease?

-Sever’s disease is triggered by repetitive stress on the heel bone during growth.
+Sever’s disease is caused by repetitive stress on the heel bone during growth.
 When the bones grow faster than the surrounding muscles and tendons, tightness in the Achilles tendon pulls on the soft heel bone, leading to inflammation and pain.
+It could be due to:

 Sports involving running, jumping, or sudden stops and starts (e.g., football, basketball, badminton, gymnastics)